 Hashimoto disease, also known as Hashimoto's thyroiditis, is an autoimmune disease.
-This means your immune system, which normally protects your body and helps fight disease, produces antibodies and attacks the thyroid gland.
-The damaged thyroid gland is less able to make thyroid hormone and hypothyroidism can result.
+This means your immune system, which normally protects your body and helps fight disease, produces antibodies which attack the thyroid gland.
+The damaged thyroid gland is less able to make thyroid hormone and this results in hypothyroidism.
 Hypothyroidism means that the thyroid gland does not produce enough thyroid hormone to meet the body's needs.

 Anyone can develop Hashimoto disease, but it occurs more often in women and those with a family history of thyroid disease.
 It also occurs more often as people get older.
 People with other autoimmune disorders are more likely to develop Hashimoto disease.
 The hypothyroidism caused by Hashimoto disease progresses slowly over months to years.
 Its symptoms vary from person to person.